And Now for Something Completely Different

 Tech stack – And Now for Something Completely Different

 Basically, Stonehenge provides us with local URLs and a proxy to handle the traffic to our projects.
 Proxy is made with Traefik which is just a breeze of fresh air compared to any previous tech used for the same purpose.
-I can say it works and performs very good on production too!
+I can say it works and performs very well on production too!

-The project itself defines services for our application.
+The project itself defines the services for our application.
 The basic stuff like Nginx, PHP, database and CLI and their relationships.
 We use Docker Compose for this.

 For the application itself, we chose Symfony 4 for the backend and React for the frontend.
-Basically, Symfony creates a standard JSON API which the React application then consumes.
-One reason we chose Symfony was the support for our database (what it could be?) via Doctrine.
+Basically, Symfony creates a standard JSON API which the React application then uses.
+One reason we chose Symfony was the support for our database (what could it be?) via Doctrine.
 When evaluating different backend (PHP) frameworks, we studied the experiences of other developers, and there seemed to be nothing but praise for Symfony 4.
 And it really was a pleasure I can say.
-Some of us already had experience with Symfony as Drupal 8 is build on top of Symfony 3.
+Some of us already had experience with Symfony as Drupal 8 is built on top of Symfony 3.
 Still, there were many new things for us to learn.

 Quote from Kristian: